Asked Questions (FAQ) are a great way to better prepare for successful

 Since there are various bus

-lines from Portland and other bus service both out to and along the coast,
+lines from Portland for the upper north coast and lower north coast and other bus service both out to and along the coast,

 using this option is

 one of the best.
 Here's the Oregon Department of Transportation’s Intercity Transit and Taxi Service Finder that provides specific details on various transportation options around the